subhnet/chat-app/chat-server/Readme2.md

 Hit `http://localhost:8080/api/send` again to see the message in the terminal running the Kafka consumer

-Now lets achieve the same functionality using the Java Code.For that we would need to build a Consumer or Listener in Java.
+Now let's achieve the same functionality using the Java Code.
+For that, we would need to build a Consumer or Listener in Java.

 ### Develop a Consumer to listen to Kafka Topic.
 Similar to `ProducerConfig.java` we need to have a Consumer Config to enable the consumer to find the broker.